CoorpAcademy/tekacademy/PITCHME.md

 #HSLIDE

-Local or Dependency ?
+Local or not ?

 #HSLIDE
 ### What is PostCSS?

+Transforming styles with JS plugins

 Already used :

-- postcss-modules-extract-imports
+- postcss-modules-extract-imports (extract local aliases for inline imports)
-- postcss-modules-local-by-default
+- postcss-modules-local-by-default (make local scope the default)
-- postcss-modules-scope
+- postcss-modules-scope (extract export statements from local-scope classes)
-- postcss-modules-values
+- postcss-modules-values (Pass arbitrary constants between your module files)

 #HSLIDE